2026 Exhibition in Venice

 Placed alongside Bouabré’s cards, Song’s installation resonates deeply.
 Bouabré’s alphabet is a “language of recording,” while Song’s carvings are a “language of journey.”
 One preserves memory in symbolic form, the other reopens paths of exploration.
 Together they stage a dialogue across cultures and generations, asking the same fundamental question: Where do we come from, and where are we going?

 Song’s lines are not random accumulations but traces of human history gathered and intertwined across time.
 They remind us that humanity has never ceased to seek connection—with one another, the cosmos, and the future.
-And in their glow we hear again the question: “Even now, are we not still moving toward the North Star?”
+And in their glow we hear again the question: “Even now, are we not still moving toward the Polaris?”
 This question places us alongside the shamans and navigators of the past, reminding us that the primal desire to find direction has never faded.
-The North Star remains unmoved, and we continue to move toward it despite centuries of change.
+The Polaris remains unmoved, and we continue to move toward it despite centuries of change.

 Ultimately, this exhibition becomes a song for a new Golden Age, where past and present, record and imagination, human and cosmos converge.
 It is not a reconstruction of what has been lost, but a living testimony to the journeys humanity has always undertaken, and a vision of those still to come.